aptos-foundation/AIPs/aips/aip-28.md

 4. Existing ```aptos_governance::vote```’s behavior will be slightly different.
     - aptos_governance::vote still votes with all voting power of this stake pool.
     - **Before** partial governance voting is enabled, a stake pool can only call this function once on a proposal with all its voting power at that time.
 Even if the stake pool has more voting power later(by adding stake or receiving rewards), the stake pool cannot vote with the newly added voting power.
     - **After** partial governance voting is enabled, a stake pool can still call aptos_governance::vote or aptos_governance::partial_vote no matter if the stake pool has already called aptos_governance::vote or not.
-The only exception is that the stake pool has already already voted on a proposal before partial governance voting is enabled.
+The only exception is that the stake pool has already voted on a proposal before partial governance voting is enabled.

 ### delegation_pool.move